tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@sushilburagute/index.md

 ### projects

-I'm currently working on projects for a couple of startups.
+I'm currently working on projects for couple of startups.
 I'll keep updating the list here as I do new ones!

 ### blogs

-Insteadf of doing blogs, I do these bite-sized learning posts on [Instagram](https://instagram.com/sushil.buragute)
+Instead of doing blogs, I do these bite-sized learning posts on [Instagram](https://instagram.com/sushil.buragute)

 I'm going to update this soon!